ASHRAE and Educational Institutions: Shaping Tomorrow’s Built Environment Today

 “Load Calculation Applications Manual” provides the latest information on load calculations and is a perfect companion to the ASHRAE Handbook – Fundamentals.
 Heat transfer processes in buildings are discussed, as well as their co-analysis to determine the cooling load.

-HVAC&R Research is ASHRAE’s archival research journal.
+Science and Technology for the Built Environment (STBE) is ASHRAE’s archival research journal.
 Each 100+ page issue offers comprehensive reporting of research in the fields of environmental control for the built environment and cooling technologies for a wide range of applications and related processes and concepts, including underlying thermodynamics, fluid dynamics and heat transfer.
 Only works reporting on research that is original and of lasting value are accepted for publication.
 Included in the ISI Web of Science and Current Contents database, HVAC&R Research is published by Taylor and Francis Group.

 Group Learning Packages